 Register your product to gain access to bonus material or receive a coupon.

-Since its first publication in 1963, Properties of Concrete has been internationally acclaimed as the definitive work of reference on the subject for both the professional and the student engineer.
-The book has been translated into 12 languages and has sold well over half a million copies.
+Properties of Concrete, first published in 1963, has been internationally acclaimed as the definitive work of reference on the subject for both the professional and the student engineer.

 1 Portland Cement